RDGrover/ear-resistable_ms4/README.md

 * As a user I would like to be able to access all categories at once.
 * As a user I would like to be able to select a product and view additional details and be able to purchase that product.
 * As a user I would like to see what products are currently in my shopping bag after adding a new one.
+* As a user I would like to be able to change the quantity of items within the bag, including removing the objects from the bag.
+* As a user I would like to be able to create an account.
+* As a user I would like to be able to sign-in to an existing account.
+* As a user I would like to be able to view my order history if I have already placed an order.
+* As a user I would like to have my personal information regarding shipping and billing saved if logged in.
+* As a user I would like to receive a confirmation email after placing an order.
+* As a user I would like to see an order summary form after completing my order.

+* As a website owner I would like to be able to add new products.
+* As a website owner I would like to be able to edit existing products.
+* As a website owner I would like to be able to delete existing products.

 ## Features